 DNS Proxy Testing

-To test the CPE’s DNS proxy, DNS over TLS must be enabled and properly configured with CDRouter’s DNS server ADNs and optionally IPs.
-If strict privacy is required the CPE must always use DNS over TLS on the WAN, even if its proxy supports other DNS transports on the LAN.
-This means that any DNS queries received from CDRouter’s LAN client(s) and all DNS traffic generated by the CPE itself should be relayed over TLS to the upstream DNS servers on the WAN.
+To test the CPE’s DNS proxy, DoT or DoH must be enabled and properly configured with CDRouter’s DNS server ADNs, URIs, and optionally IPs.
+If strict privacy is required the CPE must always use DoT on the WAN, even if its proxy supports other DNS transports on the LAN.
+This means that any DNS queries received from CDRouter’s LAN client(s) and all DNS traffic generated by the CPE itself should be relayed using DoT to the upstream DNS servers on the WAN.

-If the CPE’s DNS proxy does not support DNS over TLS on the LAN, any DNS over TLS tests that target the DUT’s DNS proxy should fail.
+If the CPE’s DNS proxy does not support DoT on the LAN, any DoT tests that target the DUT’s DNS proxy should fail.
 In these situations the DNS over TLS tests should be skipped or run in passthrough mode instead.

 DNS Passthrough Testing